davidtchiu/davidtchiu.github.io/teaching/cs240/lab.cmd/index.md

   USER INSTRUCTIONS:
   ```

-#### Part 2 - nano
+#### Part 2 - `nano` Text Editor

-- Let's edit this README file with the following changes.
-Sure, you can use VS Code for this, but let's try something different.
+- Let's edit this `README.txt` file with the following changes.
+Sure, you can use VS Code (or any other text editor) for this, but let's try one that's available within your shell.
 There is a text editor called `nano` that we can use.
 You can open a file for editing using the command `nano <filename>`.
-This should replace your Terminal window with the file editor, and make the following changes.
+This should replace your Terminal window with the file editor.
+Try moving the cursor around using the directional keys, and make the following changes.

   - Change the PROJECT TITLE to `"Command Line Lab"`
   - Enter today's date after VERSION or DATE
   - Add your name to AUTHORS
-  - Remove the remaining lines.
+  - Remove all remaining lines.
 You can delete entire lines by moving your cursor on the line by holding down the `control` key and pressing `k`.
 I'll indicate this sequence as `ctrl + k`.
 (This command is actually equivalent to a "cut", because it saves the deleted line onto nano's internal clipboard).
   - Save the file using `ctrl + o`.
+(And hit `enter` again to confirm)
   - Then close the file using `ctrl + x`.

-- To be sure, I wouldn't ever recommend using `nano` for heavy coding, but I find it to be pretty useful for viewing or making quick edits inside the Terminal.
-Let's explore some other commands within `nano`.
+- To be sure, I wouldn't ever recommend using `nano` for heavy-duty coding, but I find it to be pretty useful for viewing or making quick edits when you're working within the Terminal.

-- Before we make changes to `Sorter.java`, I want you to make a copy of it in case we screw up.
-Use the `cp` command to make a copy of this file into `Sorter.java.sav`.
+- Let's make some more changes to `Sorter.java`, but before we do, I want you to make a copy of it in case we screw up.
+Back out to the Terminal, make sure you're in the `src` directory, and make a copy of `Sorter.java` to `Sorter.java.sav`.
+List files and check the contents of `Sorter.java.sav` to be sure that the copy was successful.

-- Now open `Sorter.java` in `nano`.
+- Now open `Sorter.java` in `nano`, and let's learn a few more commands (the following commands are only available in `nano` -- not all editors and certainly not within your shell!):

-  - Get the cursor location using `ctrl + c` (this tells you the line number and position, as well as the total line/word count)
+  - You can get the cursor location using `ctrl + c` (this tells you the line number and position, as well as the total line/word count)
   - Skip down to the next page using `ctrl + v`.
 Skip up using `ctrl + y`.
   - Search for (case insensitive) string-sequences using `ctrl + w`.
 (Can you figure out how to do a search-and-replace?)
   - Let's move the `shakerSort` method to the bottom of this class.
-We'll start by having you find `shakerSort`.
-Move your cursor to the first line of its method comment, and we'll start cutting by hitting `ctrl + k` consecutive times until the method is gone.
+We'll start by having you find `shakerSort` using `ctrl + w`.
+Move your cursor to the first line of its method comment, and we'll start cutting by hitting `ctrl + k` consecutive times until the method is totally removed.
 Don't worry, all those lines we just removed are saved on nano's clipboard.
-Now scroll down until you reach the end of the file, and paste it using `ctrl + u`.
+(And it's a different clipboard than your machine's, which means if you were to exit out of `nano` now, you'd lose `shakerSort`!).
+Now scroll down until you reach the end of the file, and paste the contents of your nano clipboard using `ctrl + u`.
   - Save and close this file to return to the Terminal.

 #### Part 3 - Wrapping up